fdnd-agency/oncollaboration/README.md

 ## Changelog
 ### Sprint 14
-This sprint, we made a start on this project.
+This sprint, we made a start on this project on [repo](https://github.com/Ryank2004/Oncollaboration-Sprint-14).
 We worked on the user story: [Als gebruiker moet ik presentaties makkelijk kunnen terug vinden.](https://github.com/Ryank2004/Oncollaboration-Sprint-14/issues/9) We focused heavily on creating the homepage and developing components that we will use in various places.
 Here is a list of issues we resolved during this sprint:
 - [Het maken van de Navigatiebalk](https://github.com/Ryank2004/Oncollaboration-Sprint-14/issues/15)
 - [Bouwen van kaartjes voor de contourings](https://github.com/Ryank2004/Oncollaboration-Sprint-14/issues/14)
 - [Bouwen van preview kaartjes voor de webinars](https://github.com/Ryank2004/Oncollaboration-Sprint-14/issues/13)